Ordina-JTech/iotkijkdoos/InventoryAugSep2017.md

 |Battery connector          |100+ |
 |Bundle of 10 Dupont cables |44   |

-No names given yet to the HM-10 Bluetooth module!
-(HMSOFT to Kijkdoos200-242)
+- Names have been given to the 43 HM-10 Bluetooth modules (HMSOFT to Kijkdoos200-242)
+- 4 HM-10 Bluetooth modules were used to complete 4 incomplete packages which make a total of 69 packages now.
+- The coming days, 34 modules will be used to complete the 34 incomplete packages

 ## Workshop inventory
 The list below are items that are necessary to execute the workshop, but are not supposed to be taken home by the participants.